 Here’s what Greg said about their experience with challenges: “It was a lot of fun and it helped reinforce what we discussed in the meeting.
 Plus, it allowed us to ask a more extensive list of questions and not worry about time.
 I plan to expand our use of challenges starting in our upcoming web-based training, which will likely reach 200-300 people.”

 If you’re not Kahoot!’ing at work yet, we hope Getty Images’ fantastic story will inspire you to get started!
-Sign up for your free trial of Kahoot!
-Plus today and make training fun!
+Sign up for Kahoot! for businesses today and make training fun!